VladZodchey/VladZodchey/README.md

 I'm learning C++
 I'm not looking to collaborate rn

-Fun fact: Owls can't move their eyeballs, instead, they move their heads
+Fun fact: Owls can't move their eyeballs, instead, they move their head